Deja Entendu: Lyrics and meaning

 "Me vs. Maradona vs. Elvis" is a song that Lacey describes as being about his worst nightmare, turning into a washed-up figure after his prime has ended.
 The title draws a comparison to Elvis Presley, who died from a drug overdose, and Diego Maradona, who suffered from drug addiction and was accused of domestic violence.

 "Guernica", whose title references the Picasso painting of the same name, was written about Lacey's grandfather and his struggle with cancer.
+Lacey felt guilty about how the band's recording commitments meant that he could not return home to be by his side.
+"It was a horrible circumstance and I felt very selfish and very bad about the whole thing," he told Rock Sound.

 "Good to Know That If I Ever Need Attention All I Have to Do Is Die" criticizes the music industry and "when managers, labels, agents and lawyers get their claws on the prize money".
+The title came from something that a friend of Lacey said after false rumors of his death created concern among people he had not spoken to in years.
+"As the band grows, everyone wants to take a piece of us," he said.

-The song "Play Crack the Sky" was about the 1951 shipwreck of the FV Pelican at Montauk Point, New York where 45 people lost their lives within a mile of the lighthouse.
+The song "Play Crack the Sky" was about the 1951 shipwreck of the FV Pelican at Montauk Point, New York where 45 people died within a mile of the lighthouse.
 Lacey claimed the song "touches on parts of life that I don't talk about a lot [...]
 I have grown up around water being from living on Long Island.
 Surfing, sailing, fishing, that's a huge part of my life apart from the band."
 The ending of the song is a reference to the run-out groove on the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band (1967).
 During a show on his 2007 solo tour with Kevin Devine, Jesse explained that the title was a reference to Mylon LeFevre song "Crack the Sky".